 The Lone Peak 4 shoes by Altra are a really good option for serious hikers.
 These babies don’t mess around one bit, with their extremely rugged outsole, excellent cushioning, and extra-wide toe box.

 With uppers made mostly from breathable mesh, the Lone Peak shoes offer excellent breathability, making them a great option for hikes on hot days.
 However, these lack a waterproof membrane, so they’re not a great option if you want a shoe that’s suitable for all seasons.
 They will endure some light rain, but heavy downpours and snow will leave your socks soaking wet.

-The Under Armour Charged Bandit is the perfect balance between a lightweight trail runner and a rugged hiking shoes.
-It combines the best of both world – the extra rugged outsole and waterproofing of a good hiking shoe, as well the flexibility and light weight of your favorite trail runners.
+The Under Armour Charged Bandit is the perfect balance between a lightweight trail runner and rugged hiking shoes.
+It combines the best of both worlds – the extra rugged outsole and waterproofing of a good hiking shoe, as well the flexibility and lightweight of your favorite trail runners.

 These feature synthetic uppers with a Gore-Tex membrane that makes them 100% waterproof, yet breathable enough that you’ll stay comfortable in them on really hot days.
 Actually, your feet will always stay comfortable in these, thanks to the soft EVA insole.
 It will provide you with enough support so that you can power through those extra long hikes without getting tired too soon.